-The acquisition parameters were designed to acquire an average first-return density of 6.0 points/m2 (0.56 points/ft2).
+The acquisition parameters were designed to acquire an average first-return density of 6 points/m2.
 First return density describes the density of pulses emitted from the laser that return at least one echo to the system.
 Multiple returns from a single pulse were not considered in first return density analysis.
 Some types of surfaces (e.g., breaks in terrain, water and steep slopes) may have returned fewer pulses than originally emitted by the laser.